 What are the warning signs that my sexual behavior may be harmful?

 It takes a lot of courage to take a look at your own behaviors and check in about whether you may be crossing sexual boundaries.
 We hear from so many people who are trying to understand and learn about how to navigate sex and relationships safely.
-We wrote an FAQ called How do I know if my sexual behaviors are harmful? to help answer some of these questions for folks.
-But we felt like it would be helpful to also talk about some examples of warning signs that indicate your sexual behavior may be crossing boundaries or harming another person.
+So, we felt like it would be helpful to talk about some examples of warning signs that indicate your sexual behavior may be crossing boundaries or harming another person.

 Not respecting boundaries